bindudevalam99/weather-prediction-and-visualization/README.md

-This link has the complete project details - https://hicounselor.com/hc_projects The module 1 files -
+This link has the complete project details - https://hicounselor.com/hc_projects given dataset - weather_dataset_stage1.csv
+The module 1 files - 1) text document that has SQL Queries - New Text Document.txt
+                     2)python document which has done all code for preprocessing and cleaning - w1.pynb
+                     3)